preston-Glenn/4390--Sockets-Project/README.md

 To Start the server type `java TCPServer` into the cmd and it will begin running.
 It will log its operations to both the console and a log.txt file.

 ### Client
-To start the client type 'java TCPClient' into the cmd and it will beginning running.
+To start the client type `java TCPClient` into the cmd and it will beginning running.
 Enter desired input as the prompts appear and disconnect at anytime.